Wheeling Island donates thousands to YSS through ‘GameChanger’ funds

 WHEELING, W.Va.
-(WTRF) – A check of over 63-hundred dollars was presented to Wheeling Youth Services System by the Wheeling Island Hotel Casino Racetrack.
+(WTRF) – A check of more than $6,300 was presented to Wheeling Youth Services System by the Wheeling Island Hotel Casino Racetrack.

 Regional President and General Manager Kim Florence presented this donation to YSS CEO, Tammy Kruse, in support of their mission from the ‘GameChanger Program’ fund.